 Welcome to St Lucia on the Paradise

 Islands website.
-St
+The

-Lucia is one of the
+island is one of the

 Windward Caribbean